exanpe/exanpe-t5-lib/README.markdown

   - Accordion : Show/Hide some content with animation
   - AjaxLoader : Load a content with Ajax, displaying a loader icon
+  - Authorize : Manage authorizations based on user's roles
   - Border : A simple skinned border
   - ColorPicker : Choose a Color and get it easily on the server side
+  - GoogleMap : Show a GoogleMap and some points of interest
   - HideablePanel : Show/Hide a left side Panel
+  - ListSorter : Sort a list of data using drag and drop
   - MenuBar and Menu components : Add one basic Menu bar or one multi level Horizontal Menu to you website
+  - RichTextEditor : Display a textarea allowing rich HTML text content to be written
   - SecurePassword : Enter a Password without typing characters
   - Slider : Select a value on a range using a Slider
   - TabView : Organize your layout into a tab view